-As of September 30, 2019, our gross deferred tax assets above included \$132.2 million for federal net operating loss carryforwards, \$4.6 million for an alternative minimum tax credit and \$32.7 million for general business credits.
-The net operating loss carryforwards expire at various dates through 2033, and the general business credits expire at various dates through 2038.
+As of September 30, 2020, our gross deferred tax assets above included \$120.0 million for federal net operating loss carryforwards, \$42.8 million for state net operating loss carryforwards, and \$33.6 million for general business credits.
+The net operating loss carryforwards expire at various dates through 2033, and the general business credits expire at various dates through 2040.
 The alternative minimum tax credit became a refundable credit when the alternative minimum tax was eliminated with the enactment of the Tax Cuts and Jobs Act on December 22, 2017.
-We will make claims for half of our remaining balance on each of our next three tax returns beginning with our fiscal 2019, until all remaining credits are refunded in the fourth year.
-For fiscal 2019, the \$4.6 million refundable portion of our alternative minimum tax credit was recorded in our income tax receivable.
+For the year-ended September 30, 2019, we recorded our initial refund claim of \$4.6 million, or half of our outstanding \$9.2 million credit.
+During fiscal 2020, the enactment of the Coronavirus Aid, Relief and Economic Security (CARES) Act on March 27, 2020 enabled us to claim the entire \$9.2 million alternative minimum tax credit with the filing of our fiscal 2019 return and the amount was recorded in our income tax receivable.
 We experienced an "ownership change" as defined in Section 382 of the Internal Revenue Code (Section 382) as of January 12, 2010.
-Section 382 contains rules that limit the ability of a company that undergoes an "ownership change" to utilize its net operating loss carryforwards (NOLs) and certain built-in losses or deductions recognized during the five-year period after the ownership change to offset future taxable income.
+Section 382 contains rules that limit the ability of a company that undergoes an "ownership change" to utilize its net operating loss carryforwards and certain built-in losses or deductions recognized during the five-year period after the ownership change to offset future taxable income.
 Because the five-year period has expired, we have determined the actual impact and final classification of those amounts, which are properly reflected in the amounts presented above.
 The actual realization of our deferred tax assets is difficult to predict and is dependent on future events.